mcb/dotfiles/README.md

 I make extensive use of direnv for my python/java needs.
 Please make sure to install direnv, otherwise this setup will *not* work.
 Java is supported by using Jabba, where direnv plugs into to always set up the correct java for my projects.

+To make use of python in your projects, place a `.envrc` file with the contents `layout python python3.12` into the root of the directory and `direnv allow` after closing the file.
+Same goes for Java.

 ## Environment

 I am running on macOS, but it will likely work on Linux as well with